Visiting Germany in October: Weather, Festivals, and Tips

 The world's most famous beer festival ends in early October, but not before serving up giant pretzels, brass bands, and barrels of fun.
 Oktoberfest began in 1810 to celebrate a royal wedding.
 Now, it's a beloved excuse to wear lederhosen and toast with strangers.

-Though it winds down by early October, the energy remains high.
-Crowds lighten after the first week, and it's easier to grab a bench without a tug-of-war.
-For those seeking a classic cultural bash, this famous beer festival delivers one of the loudest farewells to summer.
+Though it winds down by early October, the energy at Oktoberfest remains high.
+Crowds thin out after the first week, making it easier to find a bench without a tug-of-war.
+For those chasing a true cultural celebration, an all-inclusive small group beer, brewery & Oktoberfest experience in Munich offers one of the most festive and memorable ways to say goodbye to summer.

 German Grape Harvest Festival (Various Regions)